Mistra-C2B2/MSP-Symphony/README.md

 least two things need be added to the stock Wildfly configuration:

 1. A _SymphonyDS_ data source
 2. A security domain.
-By default, the security domain is called _LDAPAuth_ in the `jboss-web.xml` file.
+By default, the security domain is called _other_ in the `jboss-web.xml` file.

 In the case of Wildfly, the data source may be added through the Wildfly CLI, through the web-based management console, or directly in the configuration file as the below XML fragment: